tienppa/pdsnd_github/README.md

 ### Description
 This project explores bikeshare usage patterns in major U.S. cities using Python.
 It analyzes data on trips, user types, and popular times to uncover insights into how bike-sharing systems are used

+This interactive Python script lets you explore bikeshare data for Chicago, New York City, and Washington D.C.
+Discover popular routes, peak usage times, and how user types differ across cities

 ### Files used
 Include the files used